ionic-team/ionic-portals/website/docs/how-to/using-the-portals-plugin.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Portals Plugin provides useful features to aid in communication between your Web and Native applications.
+The Portals Plugin provides useful features to aid in communication between your web and native applications.
 It is included in the Ionic Portals library by default and takes advantage of the Capacitor Plugin system.

 ## Setup